Ila-bura/zero-waste-life/README.md

 The video withe the vase of flowers used as a background is by Artem Podrez and can be found [here](https://www.pexels.com/video/decorative-flower-in-glass-vase-against-white-background-4884243/).
 The placeholder picture is a screenshot of the video then converted to webp format, using [birme.net](https://www.birme.net/?target_width=300&target_height=300&image_format=webp&quality_jpeg=100&quality_webp=100).

 The picture of the fritters used in the recipe page is by Morena Vw and can be found [here](https://www.pexels.com/photo/zucchini-fritters-with-tomatoes-and-green-vegetables-on-white-ceramic-plate-6911885/).
-As a side note, finding a free stock photo of precisely carrot fritters proved harder than anticipated so eventually this zucchini fritters was chosen as a representative enough image to match the recipe.
+As a side note, finding a free stock photo of precisely carrot fritters proved harder than anticipated, therefore eventually this zucchini fritters was chosen as a representative enough image to match the recipe.

 The fritters image was resized and compressed using [Adobe Express](https://www.adobe.com/express/feature/image/resize).